ConSol/sakuli/docs/additional-settings.md

 * **`sakuli.forwarder.gearman.nagios.output.screenshotDivWidth`**=`640px` - Screenshot dimensions for results sent to Gearmand

 ### RDP pecularities
-#### connection types
+#### things to know about connection types

-There are several ways to connect to and work on a Sakuli client machine:
+There are four ways to connect to and work on a Sakuli client machine:

 1. **VNC**
 2. **Console** of a virtualization platform (ESX, Virtualbox, etc.)
-3. **Remote Desktop**
+3. **Remote Desktop** (Windows)
 4. **local screen**

-For case 1. and 2. there is nothing special to watch out for, except that the screen must not be locked (see the [installation manual](../docs/installation-windows.md)).
-The screen content will be the same as displays on the local screen (4.).
+For case 1. and 2. there is nothing special to watch out for, except that the screen must not be locked (otherwise Sikuli will also see a locked screen).
+The screen content will be the same as displays on a local screen (4.).

-For RDP, there are some special things to know.
+For RDP on Windows there are some special things to know.
 Connecting to the Sakuli test client via RDP **locks any existing local console session of that user** and **attaches (="moves") it to a RDP session**.

-Sakuli will also run within that RDP session.
+Sakuli will just as well run within that RDP session.
 But closing/disconnecting/logging of that RDP session will not unlock the local console session again.
-Sakuli will see the same as a regular user: the famous blue lock screen.
+Sakuli will see the same as a regular user: nothing but a locked screen.
+Read the next paragraph to learn how to avoid this.

 #### LOGOFF.bat
 To log off a RDP session, right-click `%SAKULI_HOME%\bin\helper\LOGOFF.bat` and execute the script with administrator privileges.
 The script then